-An Android framework for automated UI testing is a crucial part of the process of app development.
-Automated testing is necessary to produce high-quality applications in due time.
+An Android UI testing framework and process is a crucial part of app development and necessary to produce high-quality applications in due time.

 - Automated tests are much faster than manual tests.

 - When test cases are run many times and over longer periods of time, automated testing becomes more practical.